Chelsea agrees to sign winger Hakim Ziyech from Ajax - WHIZ News

 Ajax said the Morocco winger will join Chelsea on July 1 after finishing the season.
-Chelsea said personal terms with Ziyech have yet to be concluded.
+Chelsea said personal terms with Ziyech have yet to be agreed.

 He has scored 49 goals in 160 competitive games for Ajax since arriving from Twente in 2016.